parmAshu/pico-guide/guides/macOS.md

 ## Setup toolchain and SDK
 ---

-1. Firstly, we need to download the official C/C++ SDK form Rapsberry Pi foundation.
-So, nvaigate to the directory where you want your SDK to be stored and run the following command -
+1. Firstly, we need to download the official C/C++ SDK from Raspberry Pi foundation.
+So, navigate to the directory where you want the SDK to be stored and run the following command -

 `git clone -b master https://github.com/raspberrypi/pico-sdk.git`

-*This will create a directory named pico-sdk in the current directory*
+*This will create a directory named 'pico-sdk' in the current directory*

-2. For the SDK to be available while building your projects, it is necessary to create an environment variable to store the SDK directory's path.
-This environment variable must be name `PICO_SDK_PATH`.
+2. It is necessary to create an environment variable to store the SDK directory's path for the SDK to be available while building your projects,  This environment variable must be name `PICO_SDK_PATH`.
 To do this use the following command -

 `export PICO_SDK_PATH='PATH TO pico-sdk DIRECTORY ON YOUR SYSTEM'`